firmworks/FileViewer/docs/index.md

    1. All tags on the Content Document object

-1. This section will allow you to toggle various aspects of the File Viewer page
+1. This section will allow you to toggle various aspects of the FileViewer page

    1. This displays the number of records returned form the search.